Product innovation: Classification of innovation

 Product innovation can be classified by degree of technical novelty and by type of novelty in terms of market.
 Technical product innovations include the use of new materials, the use of new intermediate products, new functional parts, the use of radically new technology and fundamental new functions.
 Classification by levels of novelty include new only to the firm, new to the industry in the country or to the operating market of the firm, or new to the world.

 Existing product development is a process of innovation where products/services are redesigned, refurbished, improved, and manufactured which can be at a lower cost.
 This will provide benefits to both the company and the consumer in different ways; for example, increased revenue (benefits the company) cheaper costs (benefits the company and consumer) or even benefits the environment by implementation of 'green' production methods.

 Measuring innovation

 The Oslo Manual recommends certain guidelines for measuring innovation through the measurement of aspects in the innovation process and innovation expenditure.
 Measurement processes consists of collecting and systemizing qualitative and quantitative data regarding different factors of the innovation process, investment and outcome.

-Quantitative analysis focus on investment, impact and life cycle.
+Quantitative data focus on product investment, impact and life cycle.
 Examples of key quantitative indicators include product investment, total innovation investment, product sales share that comes from innovation, manpower use, material consumption, energy consumption, time taken to reach the commercialisation phase or the expected cost recovery or payback period.

 Qualitative data includes benefits of the innovation, sources of information or ideas for the innovation, and diffusion or reach of innovation.
 Even though similar information can be obtained through quantitative methods, the guidelines argues that due to the qualitative nature of the answers, firms are inclined to provide richer and a different set of data, avoiding duplication.